Give the gift of time by volunteering or becoming an intern.

 - Jumpstart Corps members promoting a love of reading and increasing literacy rates in Head Start classrooms

-Many of the positions listed within the Volunteer Opportunity Directory can be credit-eligible or fulfill your institution’s requirements.
+Many of the positions listed in our Volunteer Opportunity Directory can be credit-eligible or fulfill your institution’s requirements.

-If you’re a student or you represent an educational institution interested in partnering with ABCD for credit-based internships, service-learning placements or other student projects, we invite you to contact us.
+If you represent an educational institution interested in partnering with ABCD for credit-based internships, service-learning placements or other student projects, please contact ABCD’s Volunteer Office directly.

 EXPLORE THE MANY WAYS TO GIVE